Leading Flow Meter Manufacturers

 placeholder image

-Flow meters can measure many other things as well, such as absolute pressure, differential pressure, viscosity, and temperature.
-While flow meters are often applied to fluid flows within enclosed systems (e.g. pipes), some of them are able to be applied to open channels.
-Depending on their specific application, these important devices may be known by alternate names such as flow gauges, flow indicators, or liquid meters.
+Flow meters are versatile instruments that measure various parameters such as absolute pressure, differential pressure, viscosity, and temperature.
+They are typically employed to monitor fluid flows within enclosed systems like pipes, although some are designed for open channel applications.
+Depending on their use, these essential devices may be known as flow gauges, flow indicators, or liquid meters.

 History of Flow Meters